 It’s very entertaining to viewers when Twitch streamers eat hot peppers or chicken wings in hot sauces, so that could be one of the possibilities!

-Subathon Evolved timer is a tool that will help you a lot with uncapped sub marathon.
-The timer will automatically calculate the amount of time left until the end of the stream.
+Subathon timer is a tool that will help you a lot with an uncapped subathon marathon timer.
+The subathon timer will automatically calculate the amount of time left until the end of the stream.

 You can manually adjust the TwitchTracker if, at some point, you want to increase or decrease the additional time per sub.

 You can also set final day limits, and keep track of you and your viewers over time.
-You must have a Steamlabs account linked to use the Evolved timer.
+You must have a Steamlabs account linked to use the Evolved subathon timer settings.

 Another great tip is to add panels with all the information for the audience!